Do Narcissists Enjoy Kissing?

 Narcissists Withholding Intimacy

-Narcissists will figure out very early on in the game that you actually like and need intimacy for your own reasons (which they’ll never have the empathy to understand).
+Narcissists will figure out very early on in the game that you actually like and need intimacy for your own reasons (which they’ll never be able to truly understand).

 So, intimacy becomes a commodity, which they can withhold from you as a form of punishment and offer out when they want to intermittently ‘reward’ you.

-They will project their own hatred of intimacy onto you and make you feel like the one who has trouble with intimacy.
+They will project their own dislike of intimacy onto you and make you feel like the one who has trouble with intimacy.

-My narc ex did this continuously throughout the relationship to the point where I actually believed there was something deeply wrong with me.
+My narcissistic ex did this continuously throughout the relationship to the point where I believed there was something deeply wrong with me.
 Why didn’t I want him to touch me?
 What was wrong with me?
-Now I recognise that due to two decades worth of gaslighting, devaluation and abuse, I did not feel any level of safety or comfort with him at all.
+Now I recognise that after two decades of gaslighting, devaluation and abuse, I did not feel any level of safety or comfort with him at all.
 Intimacy wasn’t my issue, safety was.

 The narcissist doesn’t think there could possibly be anything wrong with them, therefore you must be the problem.
 So, they superimpose their very wounds onto you and paint you as the one who’s broken and has intimacy issues.